Mike5801/zebrands-project/README.md

 - [http://localhost:3001/api/docs#/](http://localhost:3001/api/docs#/)

 ## Testing
-The tests are configured to run on every pull request throught a github workflow.
+The tests are configured to run on every pull request through a github workflow.
 You can run the tests locally too.

 ### Running locally
 1. [Install](https://docs.astral.sh/uv/getting-started/installation/) the uv package manager.